libp2p/specs/kad-dht/README.md

 * [Raúl Kripalani](https://github.com/raulk)
 * [John Hiesey](https://github.com/jhiesey)

-## Distance function (dXOR)

-The libp2p Kad DHT uses the **XOR distance metric** as defined in the original Kademlia paper [0].
-Peer IDs are normalised through the SHA256 hash function.

-For recap, `dXOR(sha256(id1), sha256(id2))` is the number of common leftmost bits between SHA256 of each peer IDs.
-The `dXOR` between us and a peer X designates the bucket index that peer X will take up in the Kademlia routing table.

 ## Kademlia routing table

 The data structure backing this system is a k-bucket routing table, closely